Sale!! From now through Christmas!

 These are the stories of two soldiers' journey from South Texas through wartime Europe.
 Each novel is set against the backdrop of a battle fought by the 36th (Texas) Division in WWII, and for fans of military adventure and historical fiction, it doesn't get any better than this!

-Experience the battles of Salerno and San Pietro, and the catastrophes of the Rapido River and Monte Cassino through the eyes of cousins Perkin Berger and Sam Taft.
+Experience the battles of Salerno and San Pietro, the catastrophes of the Rapido River and Monte Cassino, and the triumph of Velletri through the eyes of cousins Perkin Berger and Sam Taft.
 It's hard-hitting adventure fiction that brings to life the true saga of the Texas Division in World War Two!

-Artwork for The Texas Gun Club is by Keith Rocco for the National Guard Heritage Series.
+Artwork for The Texas Gun Club by Keith Rocco for the National Guard Heritage Series.

 The Texas Gun Club (2010)